FullStackFoundry/fullstackfoundry.github.com/stackhaus/index.md

 ![StackHaus Panorama - Photo by Boris Mann](/images/stackhaus-panorama800px.jpg)

 StackHaus is the office in Vancouver that the [Full Stack team](/team/) shares with a number of great companies.
+Here are some friendlies that you should get to know:

 ## [Chloi](http://chloi.io)